Frequently Asked Questions

 The locations for drop off/pick up are in Tel Aviv and Jerusalem.
 Please note that our staff call all of your relatives a week prior in regards to the pick up and drop off locations so you do not need to contact us to get the info to provide to our family.
 In addition, we will email all parents the information so that you have it.
 Any parents going to Israel to visit their children for Family Weekend should be in touch with Agnes/Rebecca prior to their departure so that we can provide the necessary staff contact info in Israel.

-Is there Trip cancellation / Medical Insurance in Poland?
+Is there Trip cancellation / Medical Insurance?

 Drinking and Drugs